marafrass/Prototype1/README.md

 4. Did you feel challenged?
 5. Did you move in your chair as you played?
 6. Was there something you wanted to do in game, but couldn't?
+7. Weapons or abilities?
-7. Did the game hold your attention?
+8. Did the game hold your attention?
-8.
+9. Anything you wanna add?